Welcome Bonus

 Both cards have a 0% introductory APR offer.

-Also, the Blue Cash Preferred® Card from American Express has an annual fee of $95, even though it's waived for the first year.
+Also, the Blue Cash Preferred® Card from American Express has an annual fee of $0 intro annual fee for the first year, then $95.
 The Chase card does not have an annual fee.

-You also get the elevated rewards on dining and drugstore purchases, so those who either eat out or order take out frequently will appreciate those benefits.
-And there's no annual fee, which is great.
+You also get elevated rewards on dining and drugstore purchases, so those who either eat out or order takeout frequently will appreciate those benefits.
+And there’s no annual fee, which is great.

 Who the Blue Cash Preferred® Card from American Express is Best For